jjin43/Ark_Multi_Annotator/README.md

-## Forked Version of Ark for Experimenting
+## Forked Version of Ark Plus for Experimenting
 Important knowledge can be learned from identifying the annotators.
 This experiment uses cyclic training to merge data from different annotators.
 For the VinDr-CXR datasets specifically.

 ## Changes